-Robin is the principal author of Thomson Reuters’ Texas Practice Guides for both Creditors’ Rights and Financial Transactions and the Texas Bankers Association’s Texas Secured Lending Guide, Texas Problem Loan Guide, Texas Real Estate Lending Guide and Texas Account Documentation Guide.
-She is a frequent speaker on banking, bankruptcy and financial restructuring related topics and has served as a Chapter 7 Trustee.
-Robin received her LL.M. in Banking Law from Boston University and her J.D. from Baylor University where she was Editor-in-Chief of the Baylor Law Review and the highest ranking graduate in her class.
+Russell is the principal author of Thomson Reuters’ Texas Practice Guides for both Creditors’ Rights and Financial Transactions and the Texas Bankers Association’s Texas Secured Lending Guide, Texas Problem Loan Guide, Texas Real Estate Lending Guide, and Texas Account Documentation Guide.
+She is a frequent speaker on banking, bankruptcy, and financial restructuring related topics and has served as a Chapter 7 Trustee.
+Russell received her LL.M. in banking law from Boston University and her J.D. from Baylor University where she was editor-in-chief of the Baylor Law Review and the highest ranking graduate in her class.
 She clerked for the Texas Supreme Court before beginning her legal career.

 - Live Access, 30 Days OnDemand Playback, Presenter Materials and Handouts – $279